emilieparent/HighE-TOA/README.md

 * itemplate.py generates a template for use with upolyfold.py.
 Will also compute photon phases if input file does not contain 'PULSE_PHASE' column.
 * presto_pygaussfit.py: interactive profile fitter (multi-component Gaussians).
 Will write the results to file <filename>prof_16bins_template.gaussian, which can then be used as template when calling upolyfold.py

-**REFERENCES AND CITATIONS:** \
- This package use routines from the Geocentric TOA Tools ([GeoTOA](https://fermi.gsfc.nasa.gov/ssc/data/analysis/user)) by Matthew Kerr and Paul Ray.
-The unbinned maximum likelihood methods are described in [Ray et al. 2011, ApJS, 194, 17](https://ui.adsabs.harvard.edu/abs/2011ApJS..194...17R/abstract).\

 **USAGE:**